pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0119.md

 }
 ```

-There's no need to deal with explicit case paths, or the `/` prefix operator for constructing case
+There's no need to deal with explicit case paths or the `/` prefix operator for constructing case
 paths.
 It's simpler and more fluent Swift code.
 We are even now using the vanilla SwiftUI view
 modifiers `navigationDestination(item:)` and `sheet(item:)`.
 There is no need for a custom view
 modifier anymore.

 <!--
+## Form bindings with dynamic case lookup

 TODO: can discuss this if we want: form bindings: self.$model.status.inStock
 -->